| | |

 the computer?
 Actually 5:13pm, but I haven't reset it yet

+for daylight saving's time.
 I hadn't ridden over 105 miles in maybe 20+

 years, so I wasn't sure how it would go.
 Fortunately, our